Permissions Guide

 User Profile Response

-, permissions are returned as bitfield integers:
+In /user/me, permissions are returned as bitfield integers:

 {